TAMUSnrCapstone/TeamGraph/README.md

 # install dependencies
 yarn install

-#start backend with hot reload at local (Make sure Mongo server is running locally on port 27017)
+#start backend with hot reload at localhost:5000 (Make sure Mongo server is running locally on port 27017)
 yarn run server

 # serve frontend with hot reload at localhost:8080